lad6558/lad6558.github.io/src/blogs/andi_versus_llm.md

 It felt like we were making Frankenstein.

 #### Two

+> Eventually, humanity will be like a peacock, flaunting its costly self-esteem, pretty but otherwise useless.
+We'll all become like the peacock's feathers, like poetry.

 Last semester, at a lecture, I met a classmate I hadn't seen since orientation.
 He asked me if I was still advocating for robot rights.